mobicom777/PlayList-amp/README.md

 - [Development]()
 - [Production]()

+##Demo

+A [demo](http://oriziv.github.io/amp-playlists) is now available to showcase what you can create with this plugin.

 ##Usage

 Just create a list of playlist items/videos , and call `player.playlist(items);` to set the playlist and start playing.